nmlt/TeeBenchWeb/Readme.md

 Running the server app with the web app
 ---------------------------------------

+Use `run.sh`.
 First build the web app while in the `frontend` directory with `trunk build`.
 Then change to the `backend` directory and run the axum server: `cargo run`.

 Running the axum server from the workspace does not work, as the path to the `dist` directory that trunk created is then wrong.
 Just switch to the `backend` directory or use the `run.sh` script.